 te vyāpino’pi hṛnnābhyoradhomadhyordhva saṃśrayā: || vayo’horātribhuktānāṃ te’ntamadhyādigā: kramāt |

 The Tridosha are present all over the body, but their presence is especially seen in particular parts.
-If you divide the body into three parts, The top part upto chest is dominated by Kapha Dosha, Between chest and umbilicus is dominated by Pitta, Below umbilicus part is dominated by Vata.
+If you divide the body into three parts, the top part up to the chest is dominated by Kapha Dosha, between chest and umbilicus is dominated by Pitta, part below umbilicus is dominated by Vata.

-Similarly, in a person’s life, day and in night (separately), the first part is dominated by Kapha, second part is dominated by Pitta and third part is dominated by Vata.
+Similarly when the day is divided as morning, afternoon and night (separately), the first part is dominated by Kapha, second part is dominated by Pitta and third part is dominated by Vata.
 While eating and during digestion, the first, second and third part are dominated by Kapha, Pitta and Vata respectively.

 Related article – Understand the dominance of Doshas in the body